 Patrol forms a patrol route based on the patrol orders you lay down.
 The first patrol order acts as the beginning and end of the path.
 Fabricators will automatically repair, reclaim and assist anything they come across.

 Use is for particular buildings like the Teleporter.
 You should never need to select this from the orders bar, it can always be issued as a contextual command via the right-mouse button.
-The only exception to this rule is using enemy teleporters (set your troops to hold fire first).
+The only exception to this rule is using enemy teleporters where you will need to issue the order manually.
+Units will not fire on an enemy teleporter they have been ordered to use.

 Unload is for transports to unload their cargo.
 If you’re moving a unit between planets using Astraeus transport then you need to issue the move order to the other planet first and queue the unload afterwards.